-I had already thrown my school reports away because I couldn’t bear to read them, but not telling myself why that simply added to my guilt.
-It would go on to take me another 26 years to find the confidence and to feel I was ready to do something about it.
-At the age of 44 I went back into study, but this time I chose a course I had an interest in that would allow me to have a go and to redress the balance.
+I had already thrown my school reports away because I couldn’t bear to read them and that added further to my guilt.
+It would go on to take me another 26 years to do something about it.
+At the age of 44, I went back into study, but this time I chose a course I had an interest in, that would allow me to try to excel.

-I also chose distance learning because it was something I felt I could cope with that wasn’t in a classroom situation.
-I had tutors I could call on, but by that time I was already working from my intuition and didn’t feel the need.
+I chose distance learning because it was something I could tackle.
+I had tutors I could call on, but by that time I had learned to work from my intuition and didn’t feel the need.
 My intuition was my eyes and ears.
 I couldn’t study full time because my concentration was poor, so I studied a little each day and that worked.
 I was making headway for the first time.
 It felt good.

-I have now gone on to complete three accredited Diploma courses and passed with Distinction.
-Being successful at my studies was a turning point for me.
-It was also a culmination of my being able to work from my intuition, working at my own pace and not putting myself under too much pressure.
+I have completed a few accredited Diploma courses and passed each course with a Distinction.
+I have put my success down to a culmination of being able to work from my intuition, working at my own pace and not putting myself under too much pressure.
 Each course needed to be completed within 2 years.

 I had grown in confidence and had begun to understand my life a little more, now it was the right time for me to physically do something to change parts of my past.
 I couldn’t emotionally move on without it; it was the reason why I kept going back to thoughts about my failings in school.
 This was to be my first ever change.